orstavik/JoiComponents/book/chapter1b_slot_basics/1_WhatIs_shadowDOM.md

 Conversely, the **lightDOM** is the name of the HTML document where the custom element (`host` node) is used.
 All the HTML elements in this document is supposed to be seen.
-As they are visible and open, the developer should both know about them and from this context use JS to manipulate them.
+As they are visible and open, the developer should be able to see them directly and use JS to manipulate them.
 These nodes are "in the light".

 Soon, we will make these terms a bit more complicated as we start using web components inside